Manaslu Circuit Tsum Valley Trek - 21 Days

 Accommodation: Teahouse

 From Jagat, the path follows the Budhi Gandaki Gorge.
 You will be following the trail as it winds along many Shankri stones by the riverside.
-So far, the trail was a prominent part of the Manaslu Circuit, but after leaving Jagat, the trail enters the Tsum valley.
-The Budhi Gandaki River rages past tall green cliffs and you can enjoy the emerald terrain as you finally reach Lopka.
+So far, the trail has been a prominent part of the Manaslu Circuit, but after leaving Jagat, the trail enters the Tsum Valley.
+The Budhi Gandaki River rages past tall green cliffs, and you can enjoy the emerald terrain as you finally reach Lopka.
 Overnight stay at the guesthouse at Lopka.

 Altitude: 2240 m